Get more information about Liberty University by clicking links below:

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Liberty University.
+The list of schools below have been selected by researching which schools offer similar programs to Liberty University.

 - Virginia Military Institute in Lexington, VA (36 miles away)